Hackers News Hackers News

 April 20, 2026 3 Min Read

-Notion, a widely used productivity and collaboration platform, faces intense scrutiny from the cybersecurity community following reports of a significant data exposure.
-Publicly accessible Notion pages have inadvertently leaked editor profile photos and email addresses, raising considerable privacy concerns for users and organizations alike.
+Notion, a widely adopted platform for productivity and collaboration, is currently facing intense scrutiny from the cybersecurity community.
+Reports indicate that public Notion pages have been inadvertently exposing the profile photos and email addresses of editors, sparking significant privacy concerns for both individual users and organizations.

-Security researchers have revealed that public Notion pages silently expose the personally identifiable information (PII) of anyone who has ever edited them.
+Security researchers have highlighted that any public Notion page silently reveals personally identifiable information (PII) for all individuals who have contributed to its content.

-This data leak includes full names, email addresses, and profile photos, raising significant privacy concerns for organizations that rely on the platform for public documentation.
+This data exposure encompasses full names, email addresses, and profile pictures, creating substantial privacy risks, particularly for enterprises that leverage Notion for public-facing documentation.

-Threat actors and open-source intelligence (OSINT) researchers discovered that these internal identifiers are readily accessible in the page data without requiring any authentication, active session cookies, or security tokens.
+Threat actors and open-source intelligence (OSINT) researchers discovered that these internal identifiers are easily retrievable from the page data without requiring any form of authentication, active session cookies, or security tokens.

-Once these UUIDs are harvested, an attacker can feed them into a single unauthenticated POST request to Notion’s internal API endpoint: /api/v3/syncRecordValuesMain.
+Once these UUIDs are collected, an attacker can submit them via a single unauthenticated POST request to Notion’s internal API endpoint: /api/v3/syncRecordValuesMain.

-Because this endpoint does not enforce access controls for public page data, it returns the complete user profiles associated with those UUIDs.
+Because this endpoint lacks access controls for public page data, it subsequently returns the complete user profiles linked to those UUIDs.

 every public Notion page is leaking the email addresses of everyone who edited it.